bendyworks/concert-cam/README.md

 * Install rvm
 * Install photo2 (e.g., `brew install gphoto2`)
 * Make sure the camera is in Manual Focus
+* Install Virtual COM Port (VCP) driver from [FTDI](http://www.ftdichip.com/Drivers/VCP.htm).
+The dmg is also in the `vendor` folder of this repository.

 ## Run